atheodosiou/ng-bootstrap-table/projects/ng-bootstrap-table/README.md

 }
 ```
 onPageChange -->  Object --> Details

-The selected row with the coresponding data of the value array.
+Returns the selected row with the coresponding data of the value array.